AI Agent Index

 Pros

-• Academic-friendly pricing makes systematic review tools accessible where enterprise alternatives cannot: the permanent Free tier (3 reviews, 2 reviewers), Essential tier at $4.99/seat/month annual, and Advanced at $8.33/seat/month annual sit substantially below Covidence ($149+/month) and DistillerSR (custom pricing), removing cost as a barrier for graduate students and early-career researchers.
+• Academic-friendly pricing makes systematic review tools accessible where enterprise alternatives cannot.
+The permanent Free tier (3 reviews, 2 reviewers), Essential at $4.99/seat/month annual, and Advanced at $8.33/seat/month annual sit far below Covidence ($149+/month) and DistillerSR (custom pricing), removing cost as a barrier for graduate students and early-career researchers.

-• AI duplicate detection is widely regarded as best-in-category for systematic reviews: Rayyan deduplication is consistently cited as a primary reason researchers choose the platform over alternatives, reducing time on manual deduplication in large citation sets from PubMed, Scopus, and Web of Science exports.
+• AI duplicate detection is widely regarded as best-in-category for systematic reviews.
+It is consistently cited as a primary reason researchers choose Rayyan, cutting time spent on manual deduplication across large citation sets exported from PubMed, Scopus, and Web of Science.

-• 1M+ researcher global installed base and university library endorsements provide strong community validation: library research guides at University of Hawaii, University of Mississippi, and multiple major institutions recommend Rayyan, and a PMC/NIH peer-reviewed study confirms 97-99% AI screening sensitivity for the Predictor engine.
+• A 1M+ researcher global base across 20,000+ institutions, plus university library endorsements, provides strong community validation.
+Research guides at the University of Hawaii, University of Mississippi, and other major institutions recommend Rayyan, and a PMC/NIH peer-reviewed study confirms 97-99% AI screening sensitivity for the Predictor engine.

 Limitations

-• Less depth than enterprise systematic review platforms: Rayyan is well-suited for academic and individual systematic review but lacks the workflow customization, advanced audit trails, and enterprise-grade reporting that Covidence or DistillerSR provide for high-stakes regulatory and clinical evidence synthesis workflows.
+• Less depth than enterprise systematic review platforms.
+Rayyan suits academic and individual systematic review but lacks the workflow customization, advanced audit trails, and enterprise-grade reporting that Covidence or DistillerSR provide for high-stakes regulatory and clinical evidence synthesis.

 • Mobile free-tier friction and unexpected collaborator costs: Google Play reviewers report the 100-decision mobile screening limit on the free tier as a meaningful constraint, and invited collaborators on reviews where only the owner holds a paid subscription can face unexpected payment requirements to complete their screening tasks.

-• Specialized for systematic reviews with no literature discovery or citation analysis: Rayyan covers evidence synthesis workflow (screening, deduplication, PRISMA) but lacks the deeper literature search of Undermind ($16/month annual), citation context analysis of Scite.ai ($12/month annual), or open-web synthesis of Gemini Deep Research.
+• Specialized for systematic reviews, with no literature discovery or citation analysis.
+Rayyan covers the evidence synthesis workflow (screening, deduplication, PRISMA) but lacks the deeper literature search of Undermind ($16/mo billed annually), the citation context analysis of Scite.ai ($12/mo billed annually), or the open-web synthesis of Gemini Deep Research.

 Frequently asked questions